SAFETAG/SAFETAG/content/activities/recon-ng/recon-ng.md

 [*] 17 total (2 new) items found.
 ```

-Since it promised me hosts, I am going to see what hosts it uncovered.
+Since it promised me hosts, we will see what hosts it uncovered.

 ```
 [recon-ng][websitename][shodan_net] > show hosts